TheTigerII/Radar-UREx/rawdatacapture/startupuserguide.md

 - DCA1000 is powered and connected directly by Ethernet.
 - DCA1000 IP is `192.168.33.180`.
 - No other process is using UDP config port `4096`.

+If Windows reports `WinError 10048`, another process already owns the same UDP address and port.
+The common case is `livedatacapture.py` already listening on `192.168.33.30:4098`; run `startup.py` with `--skip-socket-preflight` in that case.
+If the conflict is on `4096`, close mmWave Studio, the TI DCA1000 CLI, or any other process controlling the DCA1000.

 If SDK CLI serial times out, check: